P.C. 77 Goronwy Evans G.M. – Portsmouth City Police 1936 – 1968

 His final move was to be on the 7th January 1963 when he moved to Cosham, “D” Division.
 Whilst stationed at Cosham he alternated between beat duties and area car duties, patrolling the northern boundaries of the city.
 It was during this period that police communications passed a major landmark with the introduction of the personal radio.
 Goronwy recalls however, that they were of limited value.
 If you were on patrol in Farlington you could not maintain contact with Cosham Police Station a couple of miles away!

-As mid-night came on the 31st March 1967 Goronwy and his colleagues of the City Force, joined together with the men of the County Force under the new title of Hampshire Constabulary.
+As midnight came on the 31st March 1967 Goronwy and his colleagues of the City Force, joined together with the men of the County Force under the new title of Hampshire Constabulary.
 By the summer of 1968 with 30 years service to his credit P.C.
 77 Goronwy Wynne Evans G.M. finally hung his tunic and helmet upon the peg for the last time, Only just fifty years of age he took a position with the education authority as an Education Welfare Officer working in Portsmouth.
 It was to be a further 15 years before he retired for good in 1983.

-Goronwy Evans live in Portsmouth until his death in 2012 aged 94 years.
+Goronwy Evans lived in Portsmouth until his death in 2012 aged 94 years.
 He maintained his interest in rugby and was a keen member of the National Association of Retired Police Officers in Portsmouth, keeping up regular contact with ex-colleagues.
-Each year on the 11th November he remembers old colleagues and the days of the blitz when he lays a wreath of poppies during the Memorial Service at Portsmouth Guildhall to commemorate the Portsmouth policemen who died during the two World Wars.
+Each year on the 11th November he remembers old colleagues and the days of the blitz when he laid a wreath of poppies during the Memorial Service at Portsmouth Guildhall to commemorate the Portsmouth policemen who died during the two World Wars.

-Of his gallantry he said tome with typical modesty, “I did not do anything different from all of the others” but Inspector Kelvin Shipp would disagree.
+Of his gallantry, he said with typical modesty, “I did not do anything different from all of the others” but Inspector Kelvin Shipp would disagree.
 He felt that Goronwy Evans displayed courage and determination of the highest order and said that it is an honour and privilege to have known him.